 Installing the Taps

-Drill your tap holes and install your taps in late February.
+Drill your tap holes and install your taps in late February/into March.
 There is no specific date, it is temperature related.
 As soon as there are two days in a row that are above freezing, it’s time.
-This year our install date was Feb 22.

 Processing the Syrup

 - So, to get syrup, 90% or more of what you collect has to go up in steam.
-This involves a lot of boiling down, and the traditional thing to do is to do it outside, with a woodfire.
-Being urbanites, we boil ours down on the stove.
-Be warned!
-This creates a lot (a lot!) of steam, so you’ll need a fan and an open window, and probably a rag to wipe up any condensation.
+This involves a lot of boiling down This creates a lot of steam, so you’ll need a fan and an open window, and probably a rag to wipe up any condensation.
 Overall, this is a manageable problem.

 - Fill up a large stockpot with clear sap, and get it boiling.
 Keep adding sap to the pot as the water evaporates.
 The boiling will reduce any impurities in the sap as well as leaving calcium deposits.
 Skim the foam off the top every so often.
 The boil down process typically takes a few hours, but in the early stages the pot can be left unattended for 20-30 minutes at a time while you putter about.
 As you boil your maple sap it will gradually colour, becoming amber as the water evaporates off and the sugar content concentrates and carmelizes.